Timeline of the Israeli–Palestinian conflict in 2023: 4 January

 Israeli forces killed a 16-year-old Palestinian during an arrest raid on Balata refugee camp.
 The military said that Border Police fired in response to the throwing of Molotov cocktails, explosive devices and stones.

 In response to Israel's High Court earlier decision to grant the government 90 days to explain its decision to reverse course on Homesh, the US said that "The Homesh outpost in the West Bank is illegal.
 It is illegal even under Israeli Law.
 Our call to refrain from unilateral steps certainly includes any decision to create a new settlement, to legalize outposts or allowing building of any kind deep in the West Bank, adjacent to Palestinian communities or on private Palestinian land."

 5 January

 A UNSC meeting emphasized the need to maintain the status quo at Al Aqsa Mosque/Temple Mount following the visit there by Itamar Ben-Gvir but took no further action.
 Jordan, which called for the meeting, summoned the Israeli ambassador over the issue.
-The US deputy UN ambassador, Robert Wood, told the council "We note that Prime Minister Netanyahu’s governing platform calls for preservation of the status quo with relation to the holy places.
+The US deputy UN ambassador, Robert Wood, told the council "We note that Prime Minister Netanyahu's governing platform calls for preservation of the status quo with relation to the holy places.
 We expect the government of Israel to follow through on that commitment."

 Israeli forces killed a 16-year-old Palestinian in Nablus during an arrest raid in Balata Refugee Camp.
-Local media sources shared surveillance footage of him walking and running before getting killed.
+The Israeli police stated that armed Palestinians had fired on military, police, and intelligence personnel carrying out the raid and that they had shot "an armed person, who fired at the forces from close range".
+Local media sources shared surveillance footage with Al Jazeera of him walking and running before getting killed, but Al Jazeera could not independently verify the footage.